kmcnaught/kmcnaught.github.io/_posts/2026-03-01-Eye-gaze-coding-with-Blockly.md

 But a more realistic scenario would be a teacher who isn't themselves confident with coding, isn't confident with the MakeCode editor, and isn't familiar with the grid interface I've provided, trying this with a child whose cognitive ability to engage they're unsure of.
 That's a lot of barriers stacked up, and all of them obscuring the opportunity for the student to show their competence.

 Even in mainstream settings, I've spoken to schools who have acquired a box of micro:bits which then languish in a cupboard for years until there was a teacher confident enough to open the box (spoiler: as soon as they've taught 1 lesson they realise it's super easy with all the micro:bit teaching resources).
-We know from the DofE's report [Developing a competency framework for effective assistive technology training] by [Rohan Slaughter] and [Tom Griffiths] that basic IT skills are often a barrier in specialist schools and colleges, which significantly impacts the ability to use AT (assistive technology) to support learners.
+We know from the DofE's report [Developing a competency framework for effective assistive technology training](https://assets.publishing.service.gov.uk/media/6819c5ff2de62f4a103a82f5/developing-a-competency-framework-for-effective-assistive-technology-training.pdf) by [Rohan Slaughter](https://www.linkedin.com/in/rohan-slaughter-a4396a44/recent-activity/all/) and [Tom Griffiths](https://www.linkedin.com/in/tg-at/) that basic IT skills are often a barrier in specialist schools and colleges, which significantly impacts the ability to use AT (assistive technology) to support learners.

 To better tackle this barrier, I am working on a new [accessible coding introductory curriculum] designed specifically for eye gaze or switch access without cursor control, alternative single-click cursor control (eye gaze / touch / head mouse / switch-based gliding cursor) and many other assistive tech setups.
 We're both minimising the access barriers in the coding interface, and scaffolding activities that get you used to it step-by-step.
-If this interest you, [sign up here to be involved].
+If this interest you, [sign up here to be involved](https://zeroday.camp/volunteers-needed-accessible-cs-curriculum-testers/).

 [Screenshot - links to video]